juliabiswas/juliabiswas/README.md

-hi, i'm julia! 👋
+Hi there, I'm Julia! 👋

-i'm currently a sophomore at stanford university studying computer science with a focus on artificial intelligence to tackle sociopolitical issues. i want to use technology to fight for an equitable future focused on community care and free of exploitative institutions and unjust practices. at the same time, i understand technology's limitations and strive to use my understanding of it to ensure that it is used ethically.
+I study Computer Science and Comparative Studies in Race & Ethnicity at Stanford, and my work focuses on using artificial intelligence to tackle sociopolitical issues.
+I'm currently at The Data Nutrition Project, where I'm employing machine learning and data analysis to examine the impact of data bias against Asian American communities as well as building a framework to determine when race data can and should be included in algorithmic decision-making systems.

-i would love to collaborate on any projects making strides towards the liberation of marginalized folks and the planet. you can reach me at juliabiswas@stanford.edu
+I would love to collaborate on any technical projects making strides toward the liberation of marginalized folks and the planet.
+You can reach me at jubiswas@stanford.edu!